+What are the best things to do in Ljubljana?
 Ljubljana (pronounced as “Liubliana”) is one of the world’s top green and eco-friendly capitals.
 Friendly, safe, charming, cultured, tidy and clean.
 The capital of Slovenia has 300.000 inhabitants.
-Tiny in size and easily discovered by foot.
-Here we present the best 19 things to do in Ljubljana.
-Enjoy reading!
+Tiny in size and easily discovered on foot.
+If you want to know what to do in Ljubljana, please read this guide!

 1. Admire art at galleries and museums

 Ljubljana offers plenty of different art galleries where everyone can find something of their interests.
 National Gallery is the main art museum in Slovenia that features the very best in Slovene art from the 13th century up to the first half of the 20th century.

 The most visited museum is the Museum of Illusions which will provide you, your family and friends full entertainment.
 With the help of some tricks, you will be learned about vision, perception, the human brain, and science which will help you understand why your eyes see things that your brain cannot understand.
 For those wanting to understand more about Slovenia, National Museum of Contemporary History is the right choice.
 The museum offers an overview of Slovenian history from the 19th through the 21st century.

 Visit Slovenian National Opera and Ballet Theatre which performs classical and modern operas, ballets and concert works.
 It is recommended to buy tickets in advance as it is many times full.
 The building is beautiful and small, well worth seeing, located near Tivoli Park.

 Do not miss CityPark, Slovenia’s largest business, shopping, entertainment, recreation and cultural centers.
 There are over 450 stores, bars, restaurants, the main shopping mall CityPark, a market, 3 D cinema, a waterpark with sauna, a hotel, an entertainment center with a casino, bowling and two office buildings.